naggie/dstask/README.md

  * `open` command -- **open URLs found in specified task** (including notes) in the browser
  * zsh/bash completion for speed
  * A single statically-linked binary
+ * [import tool](doc/dstask-import.md) which can import GitHub issues or taskwarrior tasks.

 Non-features: